If your aircraft are worn, they may cause an incident or break down. That’s why you should maintain them so they won’t have to be grounded.

 - The amount of repairs of these incidents over the last 24 hours.

 - The proportion of your aircraft by wear: the wear rate represents the current state of your aircraft.
 It is indicated in percentage.
 The higher it is, the more your aircraft may have an incident and the more these incidents may be critical.
 The wear rate of each aircraft evolves differently depending on its model.
 You can see the wear speed of each aircraft in its corresponding report.
 Only repair your aircraft if their wear is higher than 10%!

-- The proportion of your aircraft by age: the age mark represents the age of your aircraft since its last heavy maintenance visit.
+- The proportion of your aircraft by age: the age rating represents the age of your aircraft since its last heavy maintenance visit.
 It ranges from 1 to 5: 1 for an aircraft which has just left the factory, 5 for a very old aircraft.
-The age mark directly affects the speed at which the aircraft’s wear rate increases.
-In other words, an aircraft with an age mark of 5 will wear much faster than an aircraft with an age mark of 1.
-Each month, the age mark of your aircraft will increase by one point.
+The age rating directly affects the speed at which the aircraft’s wear rate increases.
+In other words, an aircraft with an age rating of 5 will wear much faster than an aircraft with an age rating of 1.
+Each month, the age rating of your aircraft will increase by one point.